 Important Dates

-- CCRF will inform applicants if a Grant Application (based on the LOI) will be requested by Mon.
-December 14, 2020.
+- CCRF will inform applicants if a Grant Application (based on the LOI) will be requested on or before Friday, August 29th, 2025

-- Final grant decisions are scheduled to be determined on or before midnight Mon.
-March 15, 2020.
+- Final grant decisions are scheduled to be determined in November 2025

 Have a question?
 Check Grant FAQs